-External Joint Faculty status is conferred upon a special category of Affiliate Faculty who have full or part-time positions elsewhere (e.g., NREL, NIST, or USGS) and who have strong collaborations with Mines and Mines faculty.
+External Joint Faculty status is conferred upon a special category of Affiliate Faculty who have full or part-time positions with external entities where Mines has established a Joint Appointment Program and who have strong collaborations with Mines and Mines faculty.
 At the request of a full-time academic faculty member at Mines and as approved by the Department Head, Joint Faculty may serve on thesis committees and are permitted to serve as co-advisors to graduate students.
-To serve as primary advisor, Joint Faculty must become members of the Graduate Faculty, and they must identify a coadvisor who has Graduate Faculty status and is not an External Joint Faculty member.
-Joint Faculty may serve as principal investigator on Mines research proposals with appropriate approvals from their employer and from Mines.
+To serve as primary advisor, Joint Faculty must become members of the Graduate Faculty, and they must identify a co-advisor who has Graduate Faculty status and is not an External Joint Faculty member.
+Joint Faculty may serve as principal investigator on Mines research proposals with a Mines co-investigator with appropriate approvals from their employer and from Mines.
+Since Joint Faculty are not Mines employees, they cannot have signature authority on research contracts and grants; this must be assigned to their co-principal investigator(s) who is a Mines employee.
 The Joint Faculty member may also engage in teaching with appropriate approvals of the Mines Department Head and their employer.
 Joint Faculty may hold their appointment for a mutually agreed upon timeframe, with the possibility of renewal.